WIZR

 WIZR (930 AM) is a radio station that broadcasts a hot adult contemporary format.
 Licensed to Johnstown, New York, United States, the station serves the Mohawk Valley area.
-The station is owned by the Cranesville Radio Network and features hit songs from the 1990s till today.
+The station is owned by the Cranesville Radio Network and features hit songs from the past five decades including songs from the 1970s until today.
+WIZR also plays a variety mix of pop music, R&B, rock, soft ac, classic hits and more.

-By day, WIZR transmits with 1,000 watts, but to avoid interference with other stations on 930 AM, at night it reduces power to only 28 watts.
-Programming is also heard on two FM translators, at 102.9 MHz in Johnstown and on 104.3 MHz in Northville.
+By day, WIZR transmits with 1,000 watts, but to avoid interference with other stations on 930 AM, at night it reduces power to 28 watts.
+Programming is also heard on two FM translators, at 102.9 MHz in Johnstown and 104.3 MHz in Northville.

 History

 WIZR signed on in 1964, airing a middle of the road format.
-Four years later, sister station WIZR-FM 104.9 (now WINU in Altamont, New York) signed on, simulcasting the AM station's programming.
-In 1973, the stations flipped to a top 40 simulcast; with the FM side flipping to oldies in 1980.
+Four years later, sister station WIZR-FM 104.9 signed on, simulcasting the AM station's programming.
+In 1973, the stations flipped to a top 40 simulcast, with the FM side flipping to oldies in 1980.